ReneNulschDE/mbapi2020/README.md

   **Important Notes:**
 - consider using a dedicated Mercedes-Benz account for Home Assistant
 - if MFA is enabled on your Mercedes-Benz account, authentication will fail.
 You must disable MFA or use a separate account without MFA.
+- You will receive an email from Mercedes stating:

+  - A new device has logged in
+  - Device type: iOS/Mobile Safari

+  This is normal and can happen also over the day, as the component sometimes has to re-login.

 ### How to Prevent Account Blocking